 Cash flows used in investment activities in the period totaled NIS 1,076 million, compared with cash flows of NIS 978 million used in investment activities last year.
 The cash flows used in investing activities in the reporting period include mainly the acquisition of a subsidiary that was consolidated for the first time (Aviv Melisron) in the amount of NIS 592 million, an investment in investment property and investment property under construction in the amount of NIS 444 million, payment of taxes on properties in the amount of NIS 25 million, disposal of short-term financial assets, net, in the amount of NIS 16 million, and investment in fixed and intangible assets in the amount of NIS 11 million.
-In the corresponding period last year, cash flows used in investment activities mainly included the acquisition of investment property under construction in the amount of NIS 502 million, investment in investment property and land in an amount of NIS 502 million, payment of development and betterment levies and taxes in an amount of NIS 95 million, and investment in fixed and intangible assets in the amount of NIS 10 million, less repayment of a loan granted in the past to the Harel Shopping Mall buyers in the amount of NIS 178 million.
+In the corresponding period last year, cash flows used in investment activities mainly included the acquisition of investment property and land in an amount of NIS 502 million, investment in investment property and investment property under construction in the amount of NIS 528 million, payment of development and betterment levies and taxes in an amount of NIS 95 million, and investment in fixed and intangible assets in an amount of NIS 23 million and investment in short-term financial assets in the amount of NIS 10 million, less repayment of a loan granted in the past to the Harel Shopping Mall buyers in the amount of NIS 178 million.